-Joel has advanced state policies and local practices designed to improve high school and postsecondary outcomes for underserved students.
-He has also helped policymakers and intermediary organizations develop state and federal policies that incorporate college and career experiences into high schools.
+Joel has also advanced state policies and local practices that promote improved high school and postsecondary outcomes for underserved students.
+He has helped policymakers and intermediary organizations develop state and federal policies that incorporate college and career experiences into high school.

 Since joining JFF in 2002, Joel has designed and implemented a research and state policy agenda for implementing early college designs; created policy frameworks, tools, and model legislation; written and edited white papers, books, research reports, and national publications; provided technical assistance to state task forces and policy working groups; served on national advisory groups; and organized national policy conferences.

-In 2015, he launched JFF’s West Coast office, which supports the efforts of leaders of regional networks to advance cross-sector strategies for improving the economic mobility of low-income youth and adults.
+In 2015, he launched JFF’s West Coast office, which has supported the efforts of leaders of regional networks to advance cross-sector strategies for improving the economic mobility of low-income youth and adults.

-Before joining JFF, Joel directed, initiated, and studied a variety of middle school and high school programs designed to help students from underrepresented populations succeed in postsecondary education.
+Before joining JFF, Joel directed, initiated, and studied middle school and high school programs designed to help students from underrepresented populations get into and through a postsecondary education.
 He also has been a teacher, an editor, and a research assistant for the Civil Rights Project at Harvard University.

-Joel says he likes working at JFF because “I get to work with people who share a passion for designing solutions that matter for people who must be better served by our education and workforce development systems, and I get to focus on ways to bring those to scale.
+At JFF, Joel says, “I get to work with people who share a passion for designing solutions that matter for people who must be better served by our education and workforce development systems and to focus on ways to bring those to scale.”